 Hanane Touil, Ph.D.

-Chair of ALWIS Partnership & Mentor
+ALWIS Chair of Partnership

 I was born and raised in Algeria, where I completed my undergraduate degree (USTHB).
 Growing up I used to play with ELISA plates that my mother kept at home, which lead me to question the nature of her research and the functioning of the human body.
 Being fascinated by the complexity of our immune system and its interface with the brain, I decided to become a researcher.